 Short, but powerful.
 It’s important to note that in order to really support others, you need to be ok first.
 Similarly to flight safety instructions that informs you to put your oxygen mask on first, before helping someone else.
 Proactively and positively cope with your feelings and emotions during this time by keeping your mental health a priority.
 Remember: health is wealth.
 Proclaim this statement and keep it at the core of your being.
 Without health, we are unable to build our communities for the next generation.
 Without health, we are unable to build our legacy for the next generation.
 This is vital, as the next generation that comes about will revel in the changes that this movement brings.
 Don’t forget to

 however it may be.

-Trè is a Harlem based artist.
+Trè is a Brooklyn based artist.
 She is a theatre actress, writer, amateur photographer and professional chef, at her house.
-She is a plant mom to 4 beautiful ferns.
+She is a plant mom of 4.